isu-digital/digitalcollections.lib/pages/faq.md

 The main site lists all digital collections and provides the ability to search the collections’ titles and descriptions.
 Each digital collection’s home page provides a brief description of the collection, a few subject-related terms to select, and a rotating carousal of resources.
 The following pages are also available for exploring within each collection:

-·         Browse and Search: browse and use the page’s search bar to filter collection items based on keywords in the metadata
+- Browse and Search: browse and use the page’s search bar to filter collection items based on keywords in the metadata

-·         Subjects and Locations: explore keywords across collection items
+- Subjects and Locations: explore keywords across collection items

-·         Timeline: view item thumbnails on a timeline
+- Timeline: view item thumbnails on a timeline

-·         Data: view specific keywords in metadata fields (title, date, description, subjects) for each resource in a table format (or use the data page’s search bar)
+- Data: view specific keywords in metadata fields (title, date, description, subjects) for each resource in a table format (or use the data page’s search bar)

-**Searching**
+**What do the “years” mean on the timeline drop-down?
+Why are there only a limited number of years appearing when I know there should be others?**

+Especially for collections with a large number of items, the timeline drop-down will contain a subset of years to make it easier to navigate to the page you need.

+## Searching

 **How can I search across collections?**
 The [search page](https://digitalcollections.lib.iastate.edu/search)\[WO5\]  is a great place to start.
 It has a variety of search options, including limiting your search to specific collections (“Select Collections” on left-hand sidebar), selecting which particular descriptive fields you would like to search (title, creator, location, and others) under Advanced Options in the upper right, and narrowing down your search by terms found within these same descriptive fields using the left-hand sidebar.